dataware-tools/api-permission-manager/README.md

 $ docker-compose exec api aerich upgrade
 ```

-However, many of database editing commands (e.g. drop table) are not supported for SQLite.
+However, aerich does no support many of database editing commands (e.g. drop table) for SQLite.
 Use PostgreSQL, MySQL, etc. for enable migration using aerich.